nelson-lang/nelson-gitbook/markdown/en/characters_encoding/nativecharset.md

 ## Description

 <p>
-            <b>nativecharset</b> find all charset matches that appear to be consistent with the input, returning a cell of string with results.</p>
+            nativecharset find all charset matches that appear to be consistent with the input, returning a cell of string with results.</p>

 <p>The results are ordered with the best quality match first.</p>

 <p>List of characters set: https://www.iana.org/assignments/character-sets/character-sets.xhtml</p>

 ## Bibliography